 Other potential wet AMD risk factors include high blood pressure, excessive sun exposure, low dietary intake of antioxidants, and low omega-3 fatty acid consumption.
 Regular eye check-ups become crucial with increasing age or if you have a family history of wet macular degeneration.
 Early diagnosis through a dilated eye exam can help detect wet AMD symptoms before significant vision loss occurs.

 Wet age-related macular degeneration is a serious condition that can lead to significant vision loss if not treated promptly.
 The primary complication of wet AMD is central vision loss, which can be severe and permanent.
-Without treatment, approximately 80% to 90% of individuals with wet AMD will eventually experience significant vision loss.
+Without treatment, most individuals with wet AMD experience progressive and often severe central vision loss.
 This vision loss can become severe enough to meet the criteria for legal blindness.

 The abnormal blood vessels that grow underneath the retina in wet AMD can leak blood and fluid, causing damage and scarring to the macula.
 This leakage can result in the formation of scar tissue, further distorting and damaging the macula.
 The central vision loss associated with wet AMD can make everyday activities such as reading, driving, and recognising faces extremely difficult.
 However, peripheral vision is typically preserved, allowing patients to maintain some level of independence.
 Early diagnosis and treatment are crucial in minimising the risk of severe vision loss due to wet AMD.

-Preventing or delaying the onset of wet age-related macular degeneration involves several strategies.
-However, there is no guaranteed method to completely prevent the condition.
+Reducing risk or delaying the onset of wet age-related macular degeneration involves several strategies.
+However, there is no guaranteed method to prevent the condition completely.

 By incorporating these preventive measures, individuals can lower their risk of developing wet AMD or slow down its progression.
 Regular monitoring and early intervention are key to preserving vision in those at risk for this condition.

 Diagnosing wet age-related macular degeneration involves a combination of clinical examinations and advanced diagnostic tests.
-A routine eye exam performed by an ophthalmologist or optometrist can detect signs of WMD by directly viewing the retinas using an ophthalmoscope or slit lamp exam.
+A routine eye exam performed by an ophthalmologist or optometrist can detect signs of wet AMD by directly viewing the retinas using an ophthalmoscopy or slit lamp exam.
 The Amsler grid eye test may also be used to detect distortions in vision.

 Advanced diagnostic tests for wet macular degeneration include: